johnbachman/tBidBaxLipo/doc/technotes/comparing_stoch_det_models.rst

     Since there is nothing cluster-specific in the run script, you can also use it to do a test run locally.
-However, if there is more than one job in the job list, you will have to pass in an index
+However, if there is more than one job in the job list, you will have to pass in an index.

 **2. Submit the run script jobs via LSF.**